SerhiiCho/timeago-docs/docs/versions/v3/usage.md

 ```

 ### Date in the future
 Future dates are also supported.
-The package will return the correct string without `ago` word in it when the date is in the future.
+Timeago will return the correct string without `ago` word in it when the date is in the future.

 ```go
 import (